 Photos for OS X Essential Trainingwith Derrick Story4h 16m Beginner

-Photo Archiving Basics: Preserving Family Memorieswith Erika Thornes52m 47s Intermediate
+Photo Archiving: Preserving Family Memorieswith Erika Thornes52m 47s Intermediate

 1. Color Effects and Filters